dcSpark/wrapped-smartcontracts/README.md

 ## Overview

 The protocol aims to create a seamless way to execute smart contracts on the milkomeda layer 2 right from the layer 1 mainchain.

+## For developers

+If you are interested in developing dapps on the milkomeda layer 2, see the [developers documentation](./docs/developers.md).

 ## Smart contracts